offense360/awesome-winows-redteam-tools/README.md

 - [BeRoot](https://github.com/AlessandroZ/BeRoot) - BeRoot Project is a post exploitation tool to check common misconfigurations to find a way to escalate our privilege.

 - [Powerview](https://github.com/the-useless-one/pywerview) - A (partial) Python rewriting of [PowerSploit](https://github.com/PowerShellMafia/PowerSploit)'s [PowerView](https://github.com/PowerShellMafia/PowerSploit/tree/master/Recon).

+- [Get-bADpasswords](https://github.com/improsec/Get-bADpasswords) - Get insights into the actual strength and quality of passwords in Active Directory.

 ### Articles - Guide and Checklists